‘Stranger Things’ Matt & Ross Duffer Dish Season 4 Finale Death & Destruction & Epic Battles Ahead

 ROSS DUFFER: We’ll see.
 It’s a little awkward to go on the date right now with a looming apocalypse, but I’m sure they still were hoping for it one day.

-MATT DUFFER: I think that’s actually going to be one of the coolest thinks to us, as we work on Season Five.
+MATT DUFFER: I think that’s actually going to be one of the coolest thinks to us, as we work on Season 5.
 We’ve usually had at least an episode two of regular life, how is high school, how is everyone’s love life?
 We can’t do any of that.
-So, what’s cool about Five, I hope the opening scene stays what it is.
+So, what’s cool about 5, I hope the opening scene stays what it is.
 I don’t want to reveal what it is, but it starts pedal to the metal and we don’t slow down.
 It’s less of a restart than we normally do.
 It’s weird.
 We ended up splitting the season, which was not originally a plan, but we did Volume One and Volume Two.
-Season Five is more really like part two of Season 4.
+Season 5is more really like Part 2 of Season 4.

 DEADLINE: You gone back and tinkered with some details after the episodes aired on Netflix.
 I recall Stanley Kubrick would do that after his films were in theaters, and they had to make new prints.
 Why do you do that, and will you need to scrub or add stuff on Season 4?